watershed moment

 Emergence of the Phrase “Watershed Moment” as an Idiom

-The specific idiomatic phrase “watershed moment” appears later than the general figurative use of watershed.
-It entered English as a lexicalized expression around the turn of the twentieth century, capturing the precise instant or event that functions as a critical dividing point between what came before and what follows.
+The specific phrase “watershed moment” developed later than the general metaphorical use of “watershed.”
+It emerged as a fixed idiomatic expression around the turn of the twentieth century, referring to a precise event or instant that functions as a decisive dividing point.

 Earliest Documented Usage of the Exact Term

-This usage reflects the stabilization of the phrase in public writing by that period, marking it as part of the broader shift toward modern idiomatic English.
+This usage reflects the stabilization of the phrase in public and intellectual writing by that period, marking its transition into standard idiomatic English.

 Country of Origin and Linguistic Transmission